brunustavares/wiser_Py/wiseflow/Sentinel_F.md

 5.  **Detect and Notify New Event Types**:
     - The script queries for events that have a `type` not present in `wiseflow.sentinelf_event_types`.
     - If new types are found, they are automatically inserted into `sentinelf_event_types` with the `report` flag set to `1` (defaulting to being reportable).
-    - An email is sent to the administrator (defined by the `admin` setting) containing a table of these new events, so they can be reviewed.
+    - An email is sent to the administrator (defined by the `admin` setting) containing a table of these new events for review.
 6.  **Detect and Notify Relevant Events**:
-    - It queries for events that are marked as reportable (`evt_tp.report = 1`) and have not been reported yet (`evts.report IS NULL`).
+    - It queries for events that are marked as reportable (`evt_tp.report = 1`), match a specific `payload` stored in `sentinelf_event_types`, and have not been reported yet (`evts.report IS NULL`).
-    - It specifically filters for events with certain JSON payloads (e.g., empty payloads `{}` which may signify a specific action).
+    - It also analyzes `CHARACTERS_TYPED` events to detect anomalous spikes in typing speed.
+It calculates the characters per second between consecutive events for a student and compares it against a threshold defined in `sentinelf_event_types`.
-    - If such events are found, it constructs an HTML email with a table of these events and sends it to the management mailing lists (`manageTO` and `manageCC`).
+    - If any of these relevant events are found, it constructs a single HTML email with a table of all such events and sends it to the management mailing lists (`manageTO` and `manageCC`).
-    - It then updates the `report` column for the sent events to prevent them from being sent again.
+    - It then updates the `report` column for the sent events to prevent them from being reported again.
 7.  **Update Last Run Time**: After processing all flows, it updates the `lastrun` setting with the current timestamp.

-8.  **Purge Old Data**: Finally, it deletes all records from `sentinelf_events` that are older than 365 days.
+At the end of the `monitor` mode execution, if there are no active flows, it cleans up any temporary tables used for analysis.

 ### `report` Mode